Finance & Accounting: Security & Compliance Brief

 Common risk scenarios

-- Data spill: client files shared broadly, synced to unmanaged devices, or stored in shadow tools.
+Client files are shared broadly, synced to unmanaged devices, or stored in shadow tools without clear controls.

 Controls that help most firms quickly